Code of Conduct

 f.
 Other extenuating circumstances.

 A student with a disability may be suspended only in accordance with the requirements of state and federal law and there are circumstances in which a student with a disability is prohibited from being suspended from school for at least one calendar year for bringing a weapon onto school property.

-2. Students who commit violent acts other than bringing a weapon to school: Any student, other than a student with a disability, who is found to have committed a violent act, other than bringing a weapon onto school property, will be suspended from school for up to five days, unless the Superintendent modifies the suspension.
+2. Students who commit violent acts other than bringing a weapon to school: Any student, other than a student with a disability in certain circumstances, who is found to have committed a violent act, other than bringing a weapon onto school property, will be suspended from school for at least five days, unless the Superintendent modifies the suspension.
 In addition, the student may be subject to a suspension for more than five school days after a §3214 hearing is conducted.
 If the proposed suspension is for just five school days, the student and the student’s parents will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
-If the proposed suspension is for more than five school days, the student and the student’s parents will be given the same notice and opportunity for a hearing given to all students subject to long-term suspension.
-In deciding whether to modify the consequence, the Superintendent may consider the same factors considered in modifying a one-year suspension for possessing a weapon.
+If the proposed suspension is for more than five school days, the student and the student’s parents will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
+In deciding whether to modify the consequence, the Superintendent may consider the same factors considered in modifying a one calendar year suspension for bringing a weapon onto school property.